drewww/substrate/notes/to-do.md

    - width of emission
    - DONE is there a way to handle non-integer source positions?
     - you could make it appear to work; intensity is a float and you could have it calculate.
 The integer x,y is the center of that cell, so (x-0.5, y-0.5) is the upper left corner of that cell.
 And so on.
 Then we're calculating the distance from there to the center of other cells to calculate their intensity or radius.
-  - add tests for light emitter JSON serialization
+  - DONE add tests for light emitter JSON serialization
   - consider a "don't light source tile" option

  - Make smoke bomb FOV aware.

  - implement walls??
- - make sure lighting doesn't waste time simulating when it's not visible
+ - DONE make sure lighting doesn't waste time simulating when it's not visible

 - DONE REMEMBER TO CHECK ON LIGHT EMITTER COMPONTNET SERIALIZATION

+- implement width? can we get a like, 180 degree light source working?
+- can we animate facing successfully?
+- then probably get out ...

+- check on save/load, I think it broke
+- think about what a world generation helper might look like
+- world prefabs?
+- FOV walls? try placing them on all impassable/opaque wall tiles. that might create more realistic lighting.
+  - could there be a way to decrease range of sight going through, like, smoke? maybe not useful
+- start to get actually serious about what game we're thinking about

 MODULE LIST
 -----------